-Filed by a Party other than the Registrant o

-Check the appropriate box:

-- Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- x Definitive Proxy Statement

-- Definitive Additional Materials

-- Soliciting Material Pursuant to §240.14a-12

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- x No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on - 3) which the filing fee is calculated and state how it was determined): - 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid: - Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1) Amount Previously Paid: - 2) Form, Schedule or Registration Statement No.: - 3) Filing Party: - 4) Date Filed:
+Filed b y the Re gistrant ⊠ Filed by a Party other than the Registrant LI Check the appro opriate box: Confid Definit Definit inary Proxy Statement Iential, for Use of the Commissive Proxy Statement ive Additional Materials ing Material Pursuant to §240.14 sion Only (as permitted by Rule 14a-6(e)(2)) a-12 Hornbeck Offshore Services, Inc. (Name of Registrant as Specified In Its Charter) (Name o of Person(s) Filing Proxy Statement, if other than the Registrant) Payme nt of Fili ng Fee (Check the appropriate bo ox): \boxtimes No fee r equired.
+Fee con nputed on table below per Excha inge Act Rules 14a-6(i)(1) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) g value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on d and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid d previously with preliminary mat rerials. t as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee is filing by registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: